 Festival director Sam Berliner sees “Translations” as an opportunity for people to learn.
 It helps society to better understand the trans community.
 It affirms to that community that “You’re on the right road, baby.”
 Shout out to our new Attorney General Jeff Sessions: The bathrooms at the Translation Film Festival are unisex.

-Seattle’s 12 annual Translations Film Festival runs May 4-14th. venues include the Egyptian Theatre, 12th Ave Arts, Northwest Film Forum and more; Festival pass $150, individual tickets range from free to $11; for the full schedule and details of films and events, go to translationsfilmfest.org.
+Seattle’s 12 annual Translations Transgender Film Fest runs May 4-14th. venues include the Egyptian Theatre, 12th Ave Arts, Northwest Film Forum and more; Festival pass $150, individual tickets range from free to $11; for the full schedule and details of films and events, go to translationsfilmfest.org.